 It can be distressing to read about the symptoms of ulcerating tumours.
-But the sooner an ulcerating tumour is diagnosed, the sooner you can get support.
+But the sooner your doctor can diagnose an ulcerating tumour, the sooner you can get support.

 What it might look like

 An ulcerating tumour can start as a shiny, red lump on the skin.

 If the lump breaks down, it will look like a sore.
 The wound will often get bigger without any treatment.
 It can spread into surrounding skin or grow deeper into the skin and form holes.

 The skin around the wound may look red and blistered.
 Pieces of dead skin (tissue) can sometimes fall off.

 - a strong, unpleasant smell from the wound

 - oozing from the wound – this may be pus or clear fluid

 - pain elsewhere in the body from the wound pressing on nerves

 - bleeding (including from the skin around the wound)